[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 Take this opportunity to appreciate the customer’s association with your brand and invite them to join your VIP program.
 You can even promote the referral marketing strategy and acquire new customers for your business.

-See how Carnival Cruise Line has promoted their VIP program and highlighted the perks that it comes with.
+See how Carnival Cruise Line has promoted their VIP program in the drip campaign template and highlighted the perks that it comes with.
 Such emails will help you get repeat purchases and build a loyal customer base.
 It will also enhance the word-of-mouth marketing for your business and help you acquire new customers.

 Newsletters can serve to engage the customers and keep your brand on the top of their minds.
 If you are targeting the current customers, you can send out details about the VIP program or how to earn referral rewards by bringing new customers to the business.
 These newsletters can also include the latest articles or curation of the best blog posts in the industry.